Abdur Razzak (cricketer): Suspension

-Following New Zealand's tour of Bangladesh in October 2008, Abdur was reported by umpires Daryl Harper and Asoka de Silva for having a "suspect bowling action".
+Following New Zealand's tour of Bangladesh in October 2008, Abdur Razzak was reported by umpires Daryl Harper and Asoka de Silva for having a "suspect bowling action".
 This was the second time in his career that he had been reported for his bowling action.
 A bowler is deemed to have thrown the ball if his arm bends by more than 15 degrees when delivering the ball.
-It had been expected that only Abdur's quicker ball was suspect and he would be disallowed from bowling it, however tests showed that Abdur bends his arm by 22–28 degrees, usually averaging 25 degrees although his quicker ball was delivered at an average of 24 degrees.
-As a result, Abdur was suspended from international cricket, although he is allowed to bowl under supervision in domestic cricket, until he remodels his action.
-In March 2009, the ICC lifted Abdur's suspension after he changed his bowling action; now both his stock delivery and faster ball are legal.
+It had been expected that only Abdur Razzak's quicker ball was suspect and he would be disallowed from bowling it, however tests showed that Abdur Razzak bends his arm by 22–28 degrees, usually averaging 25 degrees although his quicker ball was delivered at an average of 24 degrees.
+As a result, Abdur Razzak was suspended from international cricket, although he is allowed to bowl under supervision in domestic cricket, until he remodels his action.
+In March 2009, the ICC lifted Abdur Razzak's suspension after he changed his bowling action; now both his stock delivery and faster ball are legal.

 Return after suspension

-In July 2009, on Bangladesh's tour of the West Indies, Abdur represented Bangladesh in international cricket for the first time since his suspension.
+In July 2009, on Bangladesh's tour of the West Indies, Abdur Razzak represented Bangladesh in international cricket for the first time since his suspension.
 Omitted from the Test squad, he was called up for the one-day series.
-Abdur's performance in the first One Day International, for which he was awarded the man-of-the-match award, helped Bangladesh defeat the West Indies by 52 runs.
+Abdur Razzak's performance in the first One Day International, for which he was awarded the man-of-the-match award, helped Bangladesh defeat the West Indies by 52 runs.
 He opened the bowling and took 4 wickets for 39 runs (4/39) against a West Indies side weakened by disputes between the players and the West Indies Cricket Board.
 He finished as Bangladesh's leading wicket-taker in the three match series, with 7 wickets at 22.85, however he was injured in the final match.
 The hamstring strain he sustained while batting ruled him out of Bangladesh's tour of Zimbabwe in August 2009.
-By the time Zimbabwe toured Bangladesh for a five-match ODI series in October and November 2009, Abdur had recovered from his injury and was included in the Bangladesh squad.
+By the time Zimbabwe toured Bangladesh for a five-match ODI series in October and November 2009, Abdur Razzak had recovered from his injury and was included in the Bangladesh squad.
 He took 15 wickets in the series which Bangladesh won 4–1 and was named Man of the Series.